Zion Half Marathon Details

 Afterwards, send us a picture of yourself to officially join the club!
 The photo must be sent within 72 hours of the race and must include:

+Note: In an effort to minimize the crowds on these trails- for this race only we will allow submissions of photos taken either before or after the race.
 Following the race we'll post a link to the form for submitting your photos.
 Good luck!

 Starting from the Weeping Rock Trailhead take Weeping Rock Trail heading south, then make a right to join East Rim Trail.
 From here, East Rim heads straight up a slot in Zion Canyon, directly across from Angel’s Landing, so the views are spectacular.
 Once at the intersection with East Mesa Trail, turn left.
 Starting from East Rim Trail, East Mesa climbs very steeply, switchbacking multiple times until it eventually contours south of a small mesa.
 After contouring along this smaller mesa, head left onto Observation Point Trail.
 The trail works its way out to the edge of the canyon rim and offers absolutely astounding panoramic views.